New shelter will be a hot topic when homeless task force unveils recommendations

-Augusta, GA (WJBF) Commissioners preparing to hear from the task force on its recommendations to get hundreds off the street and into housing, but what role will a new shelter play in these discussions?
+AUGUSTA, Ga.
+(WJBF) – Commissioners are preparing to hear from the task force on its recommendations to get hundreds off the street and into housing, but what role will a new shelter play in these discussions?

 For the homeless task force, the priority is finding places to live, though finding a place to stay is also on the table.